romainpiel/Michelangelo/README.md

 # Michelangelo

-Michelangelo is a tiny android library to quickly inject a layout in your compound view.
-This library is still at an early stage.
+Layout inflation library for Android which uses annotation processing to write the code you don't want to write and simplify your compound views.

 ## How to use

 An example of use:

 ```java